 Shoplifting in Massachusetts can have serious consequences.
-A shoplifting charge can go on your criminal record, you can face fines, probation and possibly jail.
+Shoplifting charges can go on your criminal record.
+Also, you can face fines, probation, and possibly jail.
 However, many times a deal can be reached to avoid any of those consequences.
-If you have been charged with shoplifting call Massachusetts Shoplifting Attorney Patrick Donovan.
-He has helped many people keep their shoplifting charge off their criminal record.

 “Patrick did a great job for our family on a clerk magistrate hearing.
-He delivered a great result and we couldn’t be happier.
-Highly recommended.”
-Chris
+Also, he delivered a great result and we couldn’t be happier.
+Highly recommended”

-Client, a 20 year old college student, was caught by loss prevention for stealing over $500 makeup.
-This happened at a well known department store.
-Client admitted to stealing the makeup.
-Client also told loss prevention and the police that she done it before.
-Attorney Donovan negotiation a pretrial diversion.
-The case was dismissed without it ever going on her record.
+Client, a 20-year-old college student, was caught by loss prevention for stealing over $500 makeup.
+Also, this happened at a well-known department store.
+Then the client admitted to stealing the makeup.
+And, the client also told loss prevention and the police that she did it before.
+Attorney Donovan negotiated a pretrial diversion.
+The case was dismissed.
+The incident will not go on her record.

-Client was charged with stealing clothes from a well known store.
-She was given a summons to go to an arraignment where she was charged with shoplifting.
+The client was alleged to have shoplifted clothes.
+It happened at a national department store.
+She summonsed to an arraignment.
 Attorney Donovan negotiated with the prosecutor to dismiss the case for $100 in court cost.